Simulating Non-Markovian Quantum Dynamics on NISQ Computers Using the Hierarchical Equations of Motion: Methods for Open Quantum System Dynamics

-The Lindblad equation is widely used in the field of quantum information science to model decoherence and open quantum system dynamics.~\cite{hu20,schlimgen21,schlimgen22b,schlimgen22,kamakari22,bacon01,cleve16,endo20,hu22,luo24} However, the validity of the Lindblad equation, which rests on several rather restrictive assumptions, is rarely tested.
-In what follows, we perform such a test by comparing and contrasting the predictions of the Lindblad equation to those of the numerically exact HEOM for the model systems under consideration.
+The Lindblad-type quantum master equation is widely used in the field of quantum information science to model decoherence and open quantum system dynamics.~\cite{hu20,schlimgen21,schlimgen22b,schlimgen22,kamakari22,bacon01,cleve16,endo20,hu22,luo24} However, research indicates that the Lindblad equation, which rests on several rather restrictive assumptions, is only applicable within the semiclassical dynamics limit.\cite{koyanagi24,koyanagi24b,tanimura14,tanimura15} Therefore, its applicability should be carefully examined before using it to predict the dynamics of the open systems under consideration.
+In what follows, we perform such a test by comparing and contrasting the predictions of the Lindblad-type quantum master equation to those of the numerically exact HEOM for the model systems under consideration.